For Students in the College

 The Center for Excellence in Teaching and Learning (CETL) offers a variety of disability services for undergraduates and graduate students in Arts, Sciences & Engineering.
 These services aim to provide an inclusive experience and equal access to academic content and program requirements.
 Our approach relies on collaboration among students, CETL staff, and instructors.
-Students are invited to make an appointment to meet with an access coordinator to get acquainted and talk about classroom accommodations.
 CETL also provides transition support and self-advocacy skill development.

 Deciding to Disclose

-Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with their Access Coordinator.
-The Access Coordinator will treat such conversations confidentially to the maximum extent possible.
-A student will not be considered to have self-identified a disability until the student has specifically expressed a desire to do so.
+Choosing to disclose the existence of a disability is a topic some students may wish to discuss informally with an access coordinator.
+The access coordinator will treat such conversations confidentially to the maximum extent possible.
+A student will not be considered to have self-identified a disability until the student has specifically expressed a desire to do so either through individual interview or submitting the Student Information Form.
+Students are encouraged to meet with an access coordinator early in the semester to become acquainted and talk about classroom accommodations.
+However, we welcome requests to discuss accommodations at any time.
+To schedule an appointment, visit our office in Dewey Hall, Room 1-154 or email email@example.com with the Student Information Form and professionally prepared documentation, and our staff will arrange a meeting with the appropriate access coordinator.

 Please submit documentation of a disability to: